bdtmnk/Stau/NTupleMaker/test/README.md

 it uses script cards.sh and code CreateDatacards_Stau_C

-usefull tools
+useful tools

-OverlapAllSyst.C can be usufull for plotting all systematic sources on one histo TableForUnrolledDistrSyst.C creates table with event yields.
+OverlapAllSyst.C can be usufull for plotting all systematic sources on one histo TableForUnrolledDistrSyst.C creates a table with event yields.

 Now, go to branch limits to run limits